inventree/inventree-docs/docs/start/config.md

 !!! warning "You are not done"
     SSO still needs credentials for all providers and has to be enabled in the [global settings](../settings/global.md)!

+!!! tip "More Info"
+    Refer to the [SSO documentation](../settings/SSO.md) for more information.

 ### Login Options